 Onboarding a Neurodiverse Team Member

 When you hire someone new, it’s important to make them feel welcome.
 Before their first day, you should share the schedule with them.
 It’s helpful to have a schedule because it reduces anxiety.
-Break the day down into sections and allow plenty of time for breaks and alone time.
-It’s also helpful for them to know what they have to do and when.
+Break the day down into sections so they know what they have to do and when and allow plenty of time for breaks and alone time.
 I like to create this whole process in ClickUp and share a video and written instructions on how to follow it.

 Take care of any accommodation paperwork and other HR paperwork in spurts – don’t do it all at once.
 It’s too much and many neurodiverse people find this very stressful.

-Design an orientation session without forced participating in ice breakers or small talk.
+Design an orientation session without forced participation in ice breakers or small talk.
 This can be a challenge for many neurodiverse people.
 Instead, plan simple activities in smaller groups.